The World (archipelago): The World Project

 The archipelago consists of seven sets of islands, representing the continents of Europe, Africa, Asia, North America, South America, Antarctica, and Oceania.
-Each artificial island is named for its representative country, landmark, or region such as the France, California, Mount Everest, Australia, New Mexico, Upernavik, Buenos Aires, New York, Mexico, St. Petersburg and India.
+Each artificial island is named after its representative country, landmark, or region, such as France, California, Rio de Janeiro, Mount Everest, Australia, New Mexico, Upernavik, Buenos Aires, New York, Mexico, Saint Petersburg, São Paulo, and India.

 History

-The project was unveiled in May 2003 by Sheikh Mohammed and dredging began four months later in September 2003.
-By January 2008, 60% of the islands were sold, 20 of which were bought in the first four months of 2007.
-On 10 January 2008 the final stone on the breakwater was laid, completing development of the archipelago.
-As of July 2012, a second island, the Lebanon Island (1.5 hectares or 15,045.01 m2 and 482.21 metres of perimeter) was developed and was 'the only island that has so far been developed commercially, is used for private corporate events and public parties.'
+The project was unveiled in May 2003 by Al Maktoum, and dredging began four months later.
+By January 2008, 60% of the islands were sold, with 20 being bought in the first four months of 2007.
+On 10 January 2008, the final stone on the breakwater was laid, completing development of the archipelago.
+As of July 2012, a second island, the Lebanon Island (1.5 hectares, or 3.7 acres and 482.21 metres of perimeter) was developed and was 'the only island that has so far been developed commercially, is used for private corporate events and public parties'.

-Project difficulties
+Difficulties

-The Times Online reported in September 2009 that work on The World had been suspended due to the effects of the global financial crisis.
+The Times reported in September 2009 that work on the World had been suspended due to the effects of the 2008 financial crisis.

 Nakheel denied 2010 reports that the islands were sinking into the sea as wholly inaccurate.
 Despite the denial, The Daily Telegraph reported in January 2011 that an independent company, Penguin Marine, provided verification on the erosion of the islands and the silting of the passageways between the islands.
-Due to finance and technical problems, Penguin Marine, the company contracted to provide transportation to the archipelago, is attempting to get out of the annual fees of $1.6 million paid to Nakheel properties.
+Due to financial and technical problems, Penguin Marine, contracted to provide transportation to the archipelago, attempted to get out of the annual fees of $1.6 million paid to Nakheel properties.

-Until early 2012, only one of the islands had been occupied by a building (a show home) on it, and commercial or residential properties were not currently being constructed on any of the other islands.
+Until early 2012, only one of the islands had been occupied by a building (a show home), and commercial or residential properties were not being constructed on any of the other islands.
 Property prices in the Emirates had fallen 58% from their peak in the fourth quarter of 2008.
-The world economic recovery from the Great Recession has resulted in a rebound for the Dubai real estate market: it has been reported that "residential prices [in Dubai] rose by 17.9% from August 2012 to 2013, while rents soared by 14.9% in the same period."
+The world economic recovery from the Great Recession resulted in a rebound for the Dubai real estate market: it was reported that "residential prices [in Dubai] rose by 17.9% from August 2012 to 2013, while rents soared by 14.9% in the same period".